acumos/documentation/docs/architecture/platform_architecture.rst

 Core Components
 ===============
-.. high level description of the components and link to more info

 The following sections describe the scope, role, and interaction of the core Acumos platform components and component libraries.
 The sections are organized per the Acumos project teams that lead development on the components.